s-mushnoori/life-expectancy/README.md

 ---
 ## 3. &nbsp; Exploratory Data Analysis
-EDA can be viewed [here](https://github.com/s-mushnoori/life-expectancy/blob/main/Notebooks/2_EDA.ipynb).
+EDA and in-depth explanations can be viewed [here](https://github.com/s-mushnoori/life-expectancy/blob/main/Notebooks/2_EDA.ipynb).
 The results of the EDA are summarized below:

 The purpose of EDA is to understand our dataset better.
 Here we noticed some expected trends such as an inverse correlation between life expectancy and infant mortality rate.
 We also saw some unexpected trends such as a direct (albeit weak) correlation between net alcohol consumption per capita and life expectancy!